Converting a Series Land Rover to front wheel disc brakes

 In the Heystee disc brake conversion kit you get the castings shown above, 2 ventilated Defender rotors, 2 Defender Calipers plus all the bolts and washers required to mount the rotors and calipers.

 Timm Cooper conversion kit by ROAM OFFROAD:

-Here is what you get with a 4 wheel disc brake conversion:
+Here is what the 4 wheel disc brake conversion consisted of:

 Below is a swivel housing assembled on a truck ready for the hubs to be mounted.

 A quick way to tell Timm Cooper's and Heystee Automotive Component's Defender based disc brake kits apart from a quick glance.

 Timm Cooper designed his conversion kit using a single swivel housing casting for both sides of the vehicle.
 The casting is machined differently depending upon which side it is intended to be used for.
 So a quick glance at the housing will show two sets of caliper mounting ears.
 One machined at the back and one not.
 The Heystee Automotive Components conversion uses two different swivel housing castings each designed for a single side.
 So there is only a single caliper mounting bracket on each housing vs, two per housing.

 Torrel Industries conversion kit: